-- We built an active-secure protocol using access to ideal F{CaP} functionality - \odot Is it OK to "replace" it by a secure protocol for F{CaP} ? - More generally, can we replace an ideal functionality running in an arbitrary environment with a secure protocol? - Depends on the exact definition of security! - Looking ahead: OK for both UC security and passive security - Not OK for standalone security - OK if it can be forced that no sub-protocol sessions run concurrently at any point (sequential composition)
+- We built an active-secure protocol using access to ideal F{CaP} functionality - \odot Is it OK to "replace" it by a secure protocol for F{CaP} ? - More generally, can we replace an ideal functionality running in an arbitrary environment with a secure protocol? - Depends on the exact definition of security! - Looking ahead: OK for both UC security and passive security - Not OK for standalone security - OK if only one instance of the ideal functionality is active at any point (sequential composition) - Not directly an option for functionalities like CaP, but possible if implemented using ZK functionality instances, which are invoked sequentially

-Composition Issues An example
+An example